Corey Comperatore, the only fatality in the Trump attack

 Pennsylvania Governor Josh Shapiro offered some statements about Comperatore.
 "Last night we lost a fellow Pennsylvanian, Corey Comperatore," the state governor told reporters.
 "I just spoke with his wife and his two daughters."

-Comperatore's sister, Dawn Comperatore Schafer, posted a tribute to her brotheron Facebook.
+Comperatore's sister, Dawn Comperatore Schafer, posted a tribute to her brother on Facebook.
 "Hatred for one man ended the life of the man we loved the most," she said.
 He had just turned 50 and had "a lot of life left to live," she added.
-"This seems like a terrible nightmare, but we know it is our painful reality," he concluded.
+"This seems like a terrible nightmare, but we know it is our painful reality," she concluded.

 A page set up to raise money for the Comperatore family had received nearly $280,000 by late Sunday.

 The other victims are David Dutch, 57, and James Copenhaver, 74, police said.
-Both are from Pennsylvania and are in "stable" health.
+Both are from Pennsylvania and are in "stable" condition.